When to Use What Golf Clubs

 Woods are typically used for long-distance shots, particularly off the tee.
 They are known for their larger clubheads and the ability to generate considerable distance.
 Woods are commonly numbered as 1-wood (driver), 3-wood, 5-wood, etc., with the lower number representing a lower loft and potential for more distance.

-See also What Kind Of Gas Does My Golf Cart Take
+See also How Much Does a Golf Cart Weigh

 Irons